9 Critical Tax Mistakes Real Estate Agents Make That Cost Them $1000sBusiness Taxes

 Below I have listed the top tax mistakes we see real estate agents make on their taxes.

-1. They’re reporting their income in the worst way possible.
+1. Most agents report their income in the worst way possible.

 Over 75% of real estate agents report their income in the worst way possible.